 - Usability: interactive and easy to navigate database for users (4 stars)

-Advantages: Their volunteer impact pages allow automatic reports to be generated on volunteer leaderboards, and events are able to be shared through social media integrations and mass email very easily
+Advantages: Their volunteer impact pages allow automatic reports to be generated on volunteer leaderboards, and events are able to be shared through social media integrations and mass email very easily.
+Overall GD is best used as a community management platform for nonprofits.

 Track It Forward